Family Communication Philosophy

 Effective February 2022

-Student Affairs is committed to the development of the whole student and the core values of the Spartan Code.
-Additionally, student affairs staff utilize every interaction with a student to assist in the development of Spartan Ready® competencies.
+Student Affairs is committed to the development of the whole student through diverse learning opportunities that develop Spartan Ready® competencies, preparing students to contribute to a global society.
 By empowering students to be proactive partners in their educational experience, students develop life skills, professional communication, critical thinking and interpersonal abilities.

 Family members often communicate with the University on behalf of their student.
 They voice concerns and request response and assistance sometimes before their student has taken any steps to obtain information or resolve the matter on their own.